ryanxfz/finance-tracker/README.md

 # Finance Tracker
 A simple Streamlit app to track my spendings.
 All features are tailored to my needs and preferences.
-All data is stored locally in a `.csv` file.
+All data is stored to the local disk in a `.csv` file.

 ## Features
 - **Spendings Summary:** View monthly and yearly summaries of spendings with pie charts visualising the percentage of each spending categories.
 The categories are: Groceries, Leisure/Entertainment, Bills, Rent, Savings, Other.